skip navigation

 Must the oath be administered in person?

 Technically, RCW 29A.04.133 does not explicitly state that the oath must be taken in the physical presence of another person.
 Other statutes and court rules refer to oaths and sworn testimony being performed “before a person authorized to administer oaths.”
 See, for example RCW 46.20.091(2) and Wa.
-CR 28.
-But there is no such language in RCW 29A.04.133.
+CR 28, but there is no such language in RCW 29A.04.133.

 This creates the possibility that the oath of office can be administered via phone or video conference.
 At most, RCW 29A.04.133 requires the oath taker to “subscribe” an oath and the oath administrator to “certify” the oath.
 The dictionary definition of “subscribe” includes to “append one’s signature,” and the definition of “certify” includes “to vouch for in writing.”
 This creates an expectation that both parties will eventually sign the document that gets filed.
 However, if the oath administrator is comfortable “vouching” for the fact that the oath was subscribed to by the person taking it even if the administrator “certifies” the written oath at a later date, this may meet the requirements of the statute.